ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 > We expect that once the formats and semantics of the registration policy headers are finalized, standardized policies may be moved to a separate draft.
 > For now, we inline some significant policies to illustrate the most common use cases.

-All TS implementations MUST support the following registration policies, and MUST check that all the policies defined in the `reg_info` map are satisfied before a claim can be registered.
-If the `reg_info` map of a claim contains an unknown policy entry, the claim MUST be rejected.
-This is to ensure that all verifiers get the same guarantee out of the registration policies regardless of where it is registered.
+All TS implementations MAY only support a subset of the standard policies defined below, but it MUST enforce that all supported policies that appear in the `reg_info` map are satisfied before a claim can be registered and it MUST reject the claim if it contains any unknown or unsupported policy.
+This ensures that all verifiers get the same guarantee out of the registration policies regardless of where it is registered.

 Policy Name | Required `reg_info` attributes | Implementation
 ---|---|---